jaketbailey/jaketbailey/README.md

 👋 Hi, I’m Jake Bailey!
-I am a Graduate Software Engineer at BAE Systems, having recently completed my final year for a BSc (Hons) Software Engineering degree at the University of Portsmouth with a First Class Honours.
+I am a Software Engineer at BAE Systems.

 - 🌱 I’m currently developing my skills with Rust.
 - 🧑‍💻 I have the most experience with: